 Regular smoking concerts were also held in the Club, when the members entertained each other and in 1895 a troupe of “minstrels” was formed from the members and led by Mr Robinson, the schoolmaster.
 For several years they put on entertainments in the Long Gallery at Englefield House during the winter.

 The first caretaker was Mr James Claydon who also worked as a gardener and in 1892 the caretaker’s remuneration was £4 a year, with a gratuity of £1 for Mrs Claydon.
 From 1 January 1893 the caretaker’s salary was raised to £6.

 In addition to catering for functions at the Club, the caretaker was also responsible for erecting the Members’ Tent (for which 2/6 was paid in 1892) and providing teas at cricket matches.

 In 1930 Mr and Mrs Claydon retired and Mr Cook took over.
 In the letter offering the job of Sub-Postmaster, the remuneration as Steward of the Club is given as £1 per week, with additional payments as determined by the committee for catering for the various functions.
 By 1949 the salary had doubled to £104, although no mention was then made of any extra payment for functions.
 The following year the flat annual rate was replaced by an hourly rate of two shillings and threepence.
 Coal and light were provided and the house was free of rent and rates.

-Mr Cook retired in 1964 and the Club subsequently became a members' social club open to all rather than just the preserve of the estate workmen but at the end of 2018 it succumbed to the pressures afflicting so many licensed establishments and closed its doors.
+Mr Cook retired in 1963 and the following year the Club became a general members' social club open to all rather than just the preserve of the estate workmen but at the end of 2018 it succumbed to the pressures afflicting so many licensed establishments and closed its doors.
 After extensive refurbishment, including the removal of much modernisation and a return to the original design, the Club has reopened as a Village Hall.